Links to earlier parts in series:

 After creating a working algorithm to simulate our trajectories, we need to determine what parameter we should optimize the trajectory for.
 Because many different combinations of velocity and angle result in a “score” from a singular distance, we have many options.
 Using that data, we then need to test our actual prototype and analyze the errors and inaccuracies.

 When determining what factors to optimize our trajectories for, an obvious one that comes to mind is power.
 Our robots run off a lead-acid battery, and after about 3 minutes of running the robot at an…

 The FIRST Robotics Challenge is an international robotics competition that over 500,000 high school students compete in yearly.
 Each year, a challenge is released and teams create robots to compete in randomly matched 3 v 3 games.
 Because of the COVID-19 pandemic, the 2021 season has no in-person gameplay but rather has a set of at-home challenges, two of which are centered around launching 7-inch foam balls into an 8 foot-tall target from different distances, and in a given time frame.

 While many teams design and create mechanisms through iterative prototyping, what often sets high-performing teams apart is their application…

-If you are reading this on your phone, have one near you, or have a tennis racket with you, flip it 4–5 times as shown below, trying to rotate it perfectly about its horizontal axis and catching it at the edge or the handle.
+If you are reading this on your phone, have one near you, or have a tennis racket with you, flip it 4–5 times as shown below, trying to rotate it perfectly about its horizontal axis and catching it at the edge.

 A couple of days ago, SpaceX launched a series of GPS satellites for the Space Force.
 If you want to know more details about the launch, or are looking to know enough to add to a conversation at the dinner table, you’ve come to the right place.